Contact Center as a Service Market To Triple Growth Amid Concerns

 The FMI study notes that small and medium enterprises (SMEs) will be major end users of CCaaS.
 As more startups invest in cloud-based applications, SMEs will dominate the market, exhibiting a CAGR of roughly 12%.

 Meanwhile, the large enterprise segment will corner a sizable market in the same period.
-Large companies have customers all over the world, so they have a sizable budget to keep their CCaaS operations running.
+Large companies have customers worldwide, so they have a sizable budget to keep their CCaaS operations running.

 By industry, information technology (IT) and telecommunications will lead CCaaS market expansion.
 Both sectors depend heavily on customer interactions.
 That is why they need more efficient contact centers with enough data and operational security.